lanl-ansi/bqpjson/docs/bqpjson_format.rst

-Additionally, given the significant interest in using D-Wave's QPU for solving B-QP problems, bqpjson includes key features to assist in encoding D-Wave inspired test cases.
+Additionally, given the significant interest in using D-Wave's QPU for solving B-QP problems, bqpjson includes key features to assist in encoding D-Wave inspired test cases.  bqpjson is effectivly a bytecode for B-QP models targeting a wide variety of solution methods.

 Design Motivations
 -------------------------